stefanceriu/SCXcodeMiniMap/README.md

 - View menu item for showing/hiding it (Ctrl+Shift+M)
 - Size configurable via the kDefaultZoomLevel parameter (defaults to 10% out of the editor's size)

-- Tested on OS X 10.7.5 Xcode 4.6(4H127) and OS X 1.8.3 Xcode 4.6.2(4H1003)

 ## Installation
-- Build the project and restart Xcode
+- Build the project and restart Xcode or

+- Download SCXcodeMinimap.xcplugin.zip from the releases tab, unzip and move it to the  Xcode plugins folder ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/SCXcodeMinimap.xcplugin

 - If you encounter any issues you can uninstall it by removing the ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/SCXcodeMinimap.xcplugin folder

-##Known issues
-- Line breaks don't match between the normal editor and the minimap

 ## License
 SCXcodeMiniMap is released under the GNU GENERAL PUBLIC LICENSE (see the LICENSE file)